Shreeja-AirMetro/Github-Notes/Paper-Writing/In-network computing idea.md

 3GPP focuses primarily on bit-level communication and radio access protocols with limited support for semantic metrics.
 ITU have formed a working group SG13 and  ITU-T SG13 has established liaisons with ETSI, ISO, ITU-T SG16, ITU-T SG17, ITU-T SG20, GSMA, W3C, and OMA to coordinate semantic communication standardization efforts.

 With the take off of 3GPP 6G technical specifications and ETSI's semantic interoperability standards are expected to converge with the ITU-T semantic aware networking framework.
+[Ref 1]

 **ITU-T Study Group 13 - Semantic-Aware Networking** (SAN) ITU-T SG13, designated as the lead study group on AI/ML for future networks, has been developing comprehensive specifications for semantic-aware networking since 2023:
-  **ITU-T TR.Reqts-SAN**  [2.1] is an informative technical report that identifies potential requirements for **semantic-aware networking (SAN)** in future networks including IMT-2020 and beyond.
+  **ITU-T TR.Reqts-SAN**  [Ref 2] is an informative technical report that identifies potential requirements for **semantic-aware networking (SAN)** in future networks including IMT-2020 and beyond.

 **General Requirements:**
 Eight fundamental capabilities including domain-specific semantic ontology, semantic annotation, semantic interpretation, semantic translation, semantic cognition, semantic rationality discovery, and self-description/auto-correction​